Bunmi-Haastrup/Hermione-granger/README.md

 Sqft_living15: Living room area in 2015(implies-- some renovations) This might or might not have affected the lotSize area.

-Sqft_lot15: lotSize area in 2015(implies-- some renovations)
+Sqft_lot15: lotSize area in 2015(implies-- some renovations).

 # Data
 With a colossal sum of data accessible, we investigated a number of diverse sources.
 Hence CSV file was downloaded and prepared for the data analysis.
 Using Python we were able to conduct various steps to reach the analyis and reporting stage. we scratched a number of diverse tables into Pandas Dataframes and began to investigate and clean the data.
 After finalizing with the data cleaning, we sent out the clean dataframes to CSV files to be utilized for assist investigation in SQL.